-Today is at leisure and you can be as active or relaxed as you wish, from many hikes options or more water-based activities.
+Today is at leisure and you can be as active or relaxed as you wish; there are many hiking options or more water-based activities.

-On your final morning there is still ample time to take in the CIMM (international Centre for Marine Mammals), with its fascinating interpretative displays and wealth of information about cetaceans and other marine mammals.
+On your final morning there is still ample time to take in the International Centre for Marine Mammals, with its fascinating interpretative displays and wealth of information about cetaceans and other marine mammals.

 Day10: Arrive UK

 Our trip ideas are offered to inspire you and can be tailored to suit your requirements.

 Duration and price including flights from/to UK: 10 daysfrom £2,645 pp: Child: £1,395

 Duration and price excluding international flights: 9 daysfrom £1,545 pp: Child: £545